Authentic Human Skeletal Foot in Glass Dome | Antique Medical Specimen by Adam Rouilly Co. | Early 20th Century

 Features

-- Mounted beneath a glass dome for preservation and display
+- Mounted under original glass dome for preservation and display

-- Original preparation by Adam, Rouilly & Co., Fitzroy Square, London
+- Authentic Adam, Rouilly & Co. preparation, Fitzroy Square, London

 Cultural & Scientific Significance